eclipse-esmf/esmf-sdk/README.md

 A new BAMM version always comprises new releases of the SDK components that depend on the BAMM, however not the other way round.
 New releases of SDK components may be crafted that are built on the existing BAMM version.

-The SDK component versions are otherwise not tied to the BAMM version, i.e. they may differ in any part of the version.
+The SDK component versions are otherwise not tied to the BAMM version, i.e., they may differ in any part of the version.

 ### BAMM Java Implementation Packaging